Emon46/vector-demo/README.md

         address: http://vector-agent:9000
 ```

-in `sink`, we have added `vector` type which pass this `vector-data-plane` pod's logs
+in `sink`, we have added `vector` type which pass this `data-plane` pod's logs
 to another `vector-telemetry-agent`'s  `source`.
 In the telemetry agent, we have exposed a receiver server in port 9000 which will take these logs as input.
 Here We have mentioned the `service name` of our `vector telemetry agent` in `spec.address` of `vector_dataplane_sink`.

 Let's apply the configmap, service, statefulset
 ```
-kubectl apply -f data-plane/rbac.yaml kubectl apply -f data-plane/vector-dp-sts.yaml kubectl apply -f data-plane/data-plane-config.yaml kubectl apply -f data-plane/service.yaml
+kubectl apply -f data-plane/rbac.yaml kubectl apply -f data-plane/data-plane-sts.yaml kubectl apply -f data-plane/data-plane-config.yaml kubectl apply -f data-plane/service.yaml
 ```